Numeri-Dev/hyprupld/README.md

 The install script is used to install the scripts to your system
 It will install them to /usr/local/bin
 It will also make the scripts executable and ensure they're in your PATH
-You can either download the repo or the zip for this
+You can either download the repo and compile or download the zip for this
 Run `bash install_scripts.sh` to begin the installation process
+> Run `bash compile.sh` to compile the scripts
 # Supported Package Managers
 ### These are all the common package managers
 - Pacman